serhiismetanskyi/serhiismetanskyi.cv/README.md

 I am a Software Test Engineer with experience in functional, automation, performance testing, and quality management.
 I am dedicated to ensuring high-quality software and a great user experience.
 I am detail-oriented and proactive, with strong problem-solving skills and a passion for collaboration and continuous learning.

-Currently, I focus on testing LLMs, AI agents, and Machine Learning projects, with an emphasis on their reliability, accuracy, and security.
+Currently, I focus on testing LLMs, AI agents, and Machine Learning projects, with an emphasis on their reliability, accuracy, relevance and security.

 ## Skills